 Investing Tips

 - Do you have questions about how to build your investment portfolio?
 A financial advisor can help with this.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+If you’re ready to find an advisor who can help you achieve your financial goal, get started now.

 - A CWS might be right for you if you hold at least $1 million in assets.
 They have extensive knowledge of wealth management practices.
 This includes investment and retirement planning.
 They also work exclusively with high net-worth clients, and have training in operating a sustainable advisory business.